elgawady14/Baraka/README.md

 # Baraka
+**User Story**
+Create a Mobile App to display news feed and stock tickers.
+## Screenshots

+1. Support Light & Dark modes.
+2. Unit testing coverage 85.9%
+3. Support all screen orientations
-Third-party libraries:
+4. Third-party libraries:
+****

-1: `SDWebImage` is an async image downloader with cache support.
+ * `SDWebImage` is an async image downloader with cache support.

 WHY did I use?
 1. I can use with it an activity indicator to show the status of downloading the images which improves the app user experience.